-If you are wanting to prep this sweet potato chili in the morning and let it simmer all day it can be made in a slow cooker.
+If you are wanting to prep this chili in the morning and let it simmer all day it can be made in a slow cooker.
 You do not have to saute the onion for this cooking method.

 Instead you can prep the veggies and add all the ingredients to your crockpot.
 Cook on low for 6 hours or high for 4 hours, or until veggies are soft.